andreymp/libft/README.md

 21. atoi
 22. calloc
 23. strdup
-## Other functions that arfte useful to have
+## Other functions that are not from libc
 ### ft_substr (char *ft_substr(char const *s, unsigned int start, size_t len))

 It's aim to allocate a substring from a string.